 Automatic Voter Registration

-Josh applauds the Massachusetts House for passing Automatic Voter Registration legislation in June.
-He remains hopeful that the Senate and Governor Baker follow suit in approving the bill.
+Josh applauds Massachusetts for becoming the 14th state, plus the District of Columbia, to adopt Automatic Voter Registration legislation in August 2018.
 AVR is a major step forward in making it easier for eligible residents to vote across the Commonwealth.
 Josh has long been an advocate for AVR.
 While serving on the Boston City Council, he sponsored legislation to enable the City to provide eligible residents with the opportunity to register to vote during many routine interactions with the City, such as applying for a resident parking sticker or registering their child for school.
 Allowing people to opt out, rather than demanding that they opt in, is a proven way to increase participation.
 For more than two decades, there has been a failure of leadership in Massachusetts on this issue, and as a result we are in the unfamiliar position of being a follower instead of a leader: 13 states and DC already have AVR, which has resulted in millions of new people being registered to vote across the country, but not here.

 Weekend Election Days